-The Standard, used in the Sheepadoodle cross breed, is the largest of the three and was originally coveted for its hunting instinct.
+The Standard, used in the Sheepadoodle cross breed, is the largest of the three and was originally used in the hunting field.

 These easy-going fur balls are black and white in appearance, often having one or both eyes ringed by a large patch of black fur.

 Topping off their cuddly look is an adorable, dark, prominent nose.